-Man surrenders after facing 22 sex crimes - Salisbury Post
+Man facing 22 sex crimes surrenders - Salisbury Post

 A news release said Goodman appeared with an attorney before a Rowan County magistrate on Wednesday to face the following charges:

-• six counts of felony statutory rape/ sex offense with a victim who is older than 6
+• six counts of felony statutory rape/sex offense with a victim who is older than 6

 • three counts of felony incest with a child who is 13, 14 or 15 years old